Mingrelia: History

-In ancient times Mingrelia was a major part of the kingdom of Colchis (9th-6th centuries BC) and its successor Egrisi (4th century BC-6th century AD).
+In ancient times Mingrelia was a major part of the kingdom of Colchis (13th-6th centuries BC) and its successor Egrisi (4th century BC-6th century AD).
 In the 11th-15th centuries, Mingrelia was a part of the united Kingdom of Georgia.
-From the 16th century to 1857, the independent Principality of Mingrelia was under the rule of the House of Dadiani.
+From the 16th century to 1857, the independent Kingdom of Mingrelia was under the rule of the House of Dadiani.
 Between 1568 and 1803, it was vassal of Ottoman Empire.

-In December 1803, the principality came under the patronage of the Russian Empire by an agreement between the Tsar and the Megrelian Prince Grigol Dadiani.
+In December 1803, the kingdom came under the patronage of the Russian Empire by an agreement between the Tsar and the Megrelian Prince Grigol Dadiani.
 The last adult Prince, David Dadiani, died in 1853, leaving his wife Ekaterine as regent for his young son, Niko.
 However, in 1867, the principality was abolished and absorbed into the Tsarist Russian Empire.
 Prince Niko Dadiani officially renounced his rights to the throne in 1868.

 Plant specimens of Astrantia colchica were found on Mt.
 Kwira in Mingrelia in 1894 by the Russian botanist Nikolai Albov.

 From 1918 to 1921, Mingrelia was part of the Democratic Republic of Georgia (DRG).
 In 1921, Georgia was Sovietized and later became part of the Soviet Union, as the Georgian SSR.
 On 9 April 1991, independence was restored to Georgia, of which Mingrelia is now part.

 The first President of the post-Soviet Georgia, Zviad Gamsakhurdia, was a Megrelian.
 After the violent coup d'etat of 21 December 1991 – 6 January 1992, Mingrelia became the centre of a civil war, which ended with the defeat of Gamsakhurdia's Megrelian supporters.
 Even so, this region was unmanageable by the central government throughout the presidency of Eduard Shevardnadze (1992–2003).
 The fact that the Georgian refugees from the Abkhazian war zone (who are considered by Georgians as victims of ethnic cleansing) are mostly Mingrelians has contributed to the region's instability.
 In 2004, following the Rose Revolution of November 2003, newly elected Georgian President, Mikheil Saakashvili, who vowed to resolve the conflict with the breakaway region of Abkhazia, disarmed groups of Megrelians who tried to fight a guerrilla war against the Abkhazians by incursions from Mingrelia.